torusco/github-workflows/README.md

 # v9

-* Convert to using modern version of yarn
+* Support modern version of yarn using corepack

 # v8